riscvarchive/risc-v-getting-started-guide/README.rst

 RISC-V Getting Started Guide
 ============================

-This is the repository for the `RISC-V Getting Started Guide <http://risc-v-getting-started-guide.readthedocs.io/>`_, an introductory material prepared by the RISC-V Foundation and hoste at Read The Docs to show you where to start if you're interested in developing for the free and open source ISA.
+This is the repository for the `RISC-V Getting Started Guide <http://risc-v-getting-started-guide.readthedocs.io/>`_, an introductory material prepared by the RISC-V Foundation and hosted at Read The Docs to show you where to start if you're interested in developing for the free and open source ISA.

 For details about RISC-V itself, see the `RISC-V Website <riscv.org>`_.